 - The Disabled Veteran Exemption is also worth up to $150,000 of assessed value.
 It can be claimed by disabled veterans or by Anchorage residents who are at least 60 years old and the widow or widower of a disabled veteran.

 - The Residential Exemption is equal to 10% of assessed value, up to a maximum of $20,000 per year.
 It can be claimed for owner-occupied, primary residences in Anchorage.

 Other exemptions include the Military Service Widow/Widower Exemption and the Fire Protection Exemption.
 In total, these exemptions alleviate some of the property tax burden of Anchorage residents.
-For that reason the actual average effective property tax rate in the city is 1.36%.
-That is still highest in the state, but lower than the 1.5% rate mentioned above.
+For that reason the actual average effective property tax rate in the city is 1.33%.
+That is still well above the national average, but lower than the 1.5% rate mentioned above.

 Fairbanks North Star

 The Fairbanks North Star Borough, which contains the city of Fairbanks, has slightly lower property taxes on average than the city of Anchorage.
 The borough-wide average effective property tax rate in Fairbanks North Star is 1.25% and the typical homeowner in the borough pays about $2,807 annually in property taxes.

 In the city of Fairbanks, however, property taxes are higher.
 The total mill rate in the city is 16.9 mills, which translates to an effective tax rate of 1.69% if you do not claim any property tax exemptions.